lycus/mci/docs/instruction_set.rst

 Sets the value of the field given in the operand on the structure given in the first source register to the value in the second source register.
-The first source register must be a structure or a pointer to a structure with a most one indirection.
+The first source register must be a structure or a pointer or reference to a structure with a most one indirection.
 The second source register must match the field's type.

 This instruction is only valid on instance fields.